Charter Communication Logo

 Charter Communication Symbol

 The company uses a classic bold sans-serif font.
-It is easy to read, which makes it possible for a person to immediately remember the name and purpose of the company, its main missions, and goals.
+It is easy to read, making it possible for a person to immediately remember the company’s name, purpose, main missions, and goals.

-The Charter Communication logo was based on a blue and white color palette.
-Lively and bright colors immediately attract the attention of potential company customers.
-Throughout the brand’s existence, this range of colors has not changed so that we can talk about traditions and history.
+The Charter Communication logo was based on a blue-and-white color palette.
+Lively, bright colors immediately attract potential customers’ attention.
+Throughout the brand’s existence, this range of colors has not changed, allowing us to talk about traditions and history.